Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_18_Differentially Expressed Genes Detecion and Analysis/Group_18_Differentially Expressed Genes Detection and Analysis.md

 <br>

 ## Introduction to Differentially Expressed Genes
 While biological organisms of the same species may share a substantial portion of their genetic material, the manifestation of this shared genome can exhibit notable differences in terms of gene expression levels among individuals.
-For instance, one human being’s DNA blueprints can be 99.9% identical to another, but their expression of shared genes are not necessarily identical.
+For instance, one human being’s DNA blueprints can be 99.9% identical to another, but the expression of their shared genes are not necessarily identical.

 According to the central dogma of molecular biology, genes within DNA are transcribed into RNA, which can then form polypeptides or functional protein products through translation.
 Gene transcription and translation processes encompass intricate networks of molecular signals, transcription factors, and epigenetic modifications that collectively influence how genes are activated or suppressed [[1]](https://www.khanacademy.org/science/ap-biology/gene-expression-and-regulation/translation/a/intro-to-gene-expression-central-dogma).